 Diver 1 starts the game and draws another action card into his hand.
 Then he decides on a game action, of which the following are possible: recovery, cracking, recovery & cracking, stealing and swapping.

-A played rescue card means that the diver puts one of the shell cards from the display into his pearl necklace.
-You can choose either a covered shell or one that has already been revealed.
-With the help of the “Crack” action, any concealed shell in your own pearl necklace or in the display can be opened.
-Stealing and swapping are two of the nasty actions in which you intervene directly in the pearl necklaces of your opponent and either steal a pearl from the opponent or exchange it with one of your pearls.
+A played salvage card means that the diver puts one of the shell cards from the display into his pearl necklace.
+You can either choose a face-down shell or one that has already been revealed.
+With the “Crack” action, you can open any face-down shell on your pearl necklace or on display.
+Stealing and swapping are two of the nasty actions where you intervene directly in the pearl necklaces of your opponents and either steal an opponent's pearl or exchange it with one of your pearls.

 Especially with the last two actions, the course of the game picks up speed as the game progresses and the composition of the pearl necklaces change every second.
 Perlentaucher turned out to be a fast card game in which victory and defeat are close together in time.
 Rarely have players been able to dominate the game from the start, although the general conditions are enormously influenced by a lucky hand.
 Anyone who draws or reveals good or situationally useful cards also creates a good starting position.